Mark Burns (pastor): 2018 U.S. House election

 In February 2018, Burns announced his candidacy for South Carolina's 4th congressional district in the 2018 election.
 He ran for the seat Trey Gowdy, who was retiring from Congress, held since 2011.
 Burns lost during the first round, receiving 2.48% of the vote.

 2022 U.S. House election

 In 2022, Burns unsuccessfully challenged incumbent William Timmons in the Republican primary in South Carolina's 4th congressional district.
+Burns received 23.8% of the vote.

+2024 U.S. House election

+In 2024, Burns filed to run in South Carolina's 3rd congressional district in the 2024 election and was endorsed by Presidential candidate Donald Trump.
+In the primary, Burns came in first, receiving 33.2% of the vote.
+Failing to receive over 50% of the vote to win a primary in South Carolina, Burns advanced to a runoff with nurse practitioner Sheri Biggs, where she narrowly defeated him by 2% to become the Republican nominee on June 25th.